victoriauniversity/vic-ui-kit/README.md

 ## Quick Start

-To use the UI Kit in your project(s), [read the documentation](https://victoriauniversity.github.io/vuw-styleguide/#start).
+To use the UI Kit in your project(s), [read the Style Guide](https://victoriauniversity.github.io/vuw-styleguide/#start).